denismr/incremental-ks/README.md

 ## Performance Example

 Benchmark file is `testing_parallel_streams.py`.
 Look it up for more details.
-Im summary, two streams of 5000 values and two corresponding sliding windows of 500 values.
+In summary, two streams of 5000 values and two corresponding sliding windows of 500 values.
 I'm using the FFI version.
 The CPU where the code ran is an i7 4790.

 ```
 Elapsed time for IKS to process stream: 0.05 sec